 Ms. Peverett was President and Chief Executive Officer of British Columbia Transmission Corporation (BCTC) from 2005 to 2009 and Chief Financial Officer of BCTC from 2003 to 2005.
 Prior to joining BCTC, Ms. Peverett was with Westcoast Energy Inc., from 1988 to 2003, where she held progressively senior finance, regulatory and executive roles.
-Ms. Peverett is a director and Chair of the Audit Committee of EnCana Corporation and a director and member of the Audit Committee of Postmedia Network Canada Corp. and Postmedia Network Inc. Ms. Peverett is also a director of Northwest Natural Gas Company and Associated Electric & Gas Insurance Services Limited.
+Ms. Peverett is a director and Chair of the Audit Committee of EnCana Corporation and a director and member of the Audit Committee of Postmedia Network Canada Corp. and Post Media Network Inc. She is also a director of Hydro One Inc., Northwest Natural Gas Company and Associated Electric & Gas Insurance Services Limited.
 Ms. Peverett received a PEAK award honouring women's excellence in the field of finance in 2005, and in 2009 was named one of the Influential Women in Business in Vancouver.
 Ms. Peverett holds a Bachelor of Commerce degree from McMaster University and a Master of Business Administration degree from Queen's University.
 She is a Certified Management Accountant and a fellow of the Society of Management Accountants.
+Ms. Peverett is a member of the Institute of Corporate Directors with the designation ICD.D.